ericlin1001/8Puzzle/README.md

 And the result is 31.<br/>
 The program's also included in the main.cpp.

-### The most difficult Puzzle(needs at leat 31 motion), and coresponding goal position.
+### The most difficult Puzzle(needs at leat 31 motion), and corresponding goal position.
 ---
 Puzzle needed to solve: